Register your office to receive a $50 credit towards your first case.

 A digital workflow starts with a clean intraoral scan.
 This digital impression is sent directly to the lab, eliminating shipping delays and the risk of distortion.
 This approach not only creates a better patient experience but also provides a more accurate foundation for every restoration.
 By embracing digital case solutions, labs can produce crowns, bridges, and implants with remarkable consistency and precision.

-The Role of CAD/CAM Technology
+The Power of CAD/CAM Technology

 At the heart of every digital dental lab is CAD/CAM technology, which stands for Computer-Aided Design and Computer-Aided Manufacturing.
 It’s a two-part system that turns a digital scan into a finished restoration.
 First, a technician uses CAD software to design the zirconia crown on a 3D model of the patient’s scan.
 This allows for meticulous adjustments to shape, fit, and occlusion, ensuring the final product meets your exact specifications.